-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, and any of his or her family members, and Progyny, our senior management, external counsel and our independent auditors, our board of directors has affirmatively determined that the following eight directors are independent directors within the meaning of the applicable Nasdaq listing standards: Ms. Clinton, Dr. Cohen, Mr. Gordon, Mr. Holstein, Mr. Park, Dr. Payson, Ms. Scott and Dr. Seidenberg.
+Consistent with these considerations, after reviewing all relevant identified transactions or relationships between each director, and any of his or her family members, and Progyny, our senior management, external counsel and our independent auditors, our board of directors has affirmatively determined that the following eight directors are independent directors within the meaning of the applicable Nasdaq listing standards:

+Dr. Cohen, Mr. Dean, Mr. Gordon, Mr. Holstein, Mr. Park, Dr. Payson, Ms. Scott and Dr. Seidenberg.
 In making this determination, our board of directors found that none of these directors or nominees for director had a material or other disqualifying relationship with Progyny.
-Each of Mr. Anevski and Mr. Schlanger, by virtue of their positions as our Chief Executive Officer and Executive Chairman, respectively, is not independent.
+Mr. Anevski and Mr. Schlanger, by virtue of their positions as our Chief Executive Officer and Executive Chairman, respectively, are not independent within the meaning of the applicable Nasdaq listing standards.